cloudmesh-community/hid-sp18-521/swagger/readme.md

 Key Files:

-swagger.yaml - contains the Swaagger specification for a medical provider API to perform CRUD operations against a MySQL database  sitting on Amazon RDS.
+swagger.yaml - contains the Swaagger specification for a medical provider API.